Wildfire Publications

 Quick Response Research Award Program

 Since 1986, the Natural Hazards Center has administered the Quick Response Research Award Program.
 This program, which is made possible with funding from the National Science Foundation, encourages the ethical collection of perishable data in the aftermath of disaster.
 Funding support allows researchers to document disasters before memories fade and physical evidence is erased.
-The following 35 reports focus on wildfire research conducted as part of the Quick Response Research Award Program.
+The following 35 Quick Response Research Reports focus on wildfire research.

 QR363 | Renter Experiences After Colorado’s Marshall Fire (2023)